Monte Carlo Query Search: Active Capability Assessment of AI Agents: Formal Framework

-We evaluate BBAIs operating in a stochastic, fully observable environment $\mathcal{E}$, that is characterized by a set of environment states $\mathcal{X}$ and a set of low-level actions $A$.
-We assume access to a simulator $\mathcal{S}_\mathcal{E}$ for $\mathcal{E}$ that supports standard functionality: resetting to an initial state, reverting to any previously encountered state $x \in \mathcal{X}$, stepping the simulator given an action $a\in A$ to obtain the next state and outcome, and querying the set of possible actions.
-Otherwise, we do not assume any explicit knowledge of $\mathcal{E}$ nor any additional functionality from $\mathcal{S}_\mathcal{E}$.
+We evaluate BBAIs operating in a stochastic, fully observable environment $\mathcal{E}$ characterized by a set of environment states $X$ and a set of low-level actions $A$.
+We assume access to a simulator $\mathcal{S}_\mathcal{E}$ for $\mathcal{E}$ that supports standard functionality: resetting to an initial state, reverting to any previously encountered state $x \in X$, stepping the simulator with an action $a\in A$ to obtain the next state and outcome, and querying the set of available actions.
+We otherwise assume neither explicit knowledge of $\mathcal{E}$ nor additional functionality from $\mathcal{S}_\mathcal{E}$.

-Environment states $\mathcal{X}$ are often uninterpretable to users, motivating the need for a high-level symbolic representation to express both states and capability models.
-We assume an interpretable abstract state space $S$ defined over objects $O$ and predicates $P$, together with an abstraction function $\alpha : \mathcal{X} \rightarrow S$ that maps each low-level state $x \in \mathcal{X}$ to a high-level state $s \in S$, where $\alpha(x)$ is the set of ground atoms in $S$ that hold true in $x$.
-As discussed in the Introduction, several teams are developing effective methods for the orthogonal problem of learning such abstractions and we focus on the problem of capability assessment with an input abstraction.
+Environment states $X$ are often uninterpretable to users, motivating a high-level symbolic representation for expressing both states and capability models.
+We assume an interpretable symbolic state space $S$ defined over a vocabulary $V$, where ground atoms are formed by applying predicates in $P$ to objects in $O$.
+A representation function $\alpha : X \rightarrow S$ maps each low-level state $x \in X$ to a high-level state $s \in S$, where $\alpha(x)$ is the set of ground atoms that hold in $x$.
+As discussed in the Introduction, several teams are developing effective methods for learning such representations; our focus is on using them to discover and model capabilities of BBAI agents.